TREASURIES-Yields fall as economic optimism fades, retail sales disappoint

 By Karen Brettell

-NEW YORK, Nov 17 (Reuters) - U.S. Treasury yields fell on Tuesday as data showed U.S. retail sales increased less than expected in October, underscoring expectations that growth may slow this quarter.
+NEW YORK, Nov 17 (Reuters) - U.S. Treasury yields fell on Tuesday as data showed U.S. retail sales increased less than expected in October, underscoring expectations that growth might slow this quarter.

 Retail sales rose 0.3% last month, below economists’ expectations of 0.5%.
 Spending has been restrained by spiraling COVID-19 infections and declining household income as millions of unemployed Americans lose government financial support.